Have questions? We're here.

 Day 4: Zapata National Park | Playa Giron

 Spend the morning exploring Zapata National Park.
-Drive along the coast to a favorite snorkeling spot where colorful fish and healthy reefs make for a fascinating hour as you learn about Cuba's marine conservation program.
-Cuba boasts the healthiest reef systems in all the Caribbean.
+Drive along the coast to a vibrant snorkeling spot, where colorful fish and healthy reefs make for a fascinating hour as you learn about Cuba’s marine conservation program—home to some of the healthiest reef systems in the region.

-Then it's on to a hidden trail that weaves through the forest among cenotes (sinkholes) common in this limestone geology.
-It's also an excellent birding area and we may see the Key West quail dove, Cuban bullfinch and Cuban peewee.
+Continue on to a hidden trail weaving through the forest amid cenotes, typical of the area’s limestone geology.
+This is also an excellent birding area, where you might spot species like the Key West quail-dove, Cuban bullfinch, and Cuban peewee.

 Day 5: Topes de Collantes Nature Reserve